XuegongLab/neoguider/README.md

 ### Our license

-There are two licensing options:
+There are two licensing options for NeoGuider:

 - GNU AFFERO GENERAL PUBLIC LICENSE, Version 3, 19 November 2007.
   We impose the additional restriction that you cannot use the code in this repository commercially with this license.